Thewbi/gameboy_modding/README.md

 The level shifter is a TXS0108E from TI.
 Here is an excellent video on how it works: https://www.youtube.com/watch?v=f7aySy_0URE
 The way I set up the system is that the Gameboy runs on batteries.
-An Arduino provides GND, 3v3 and 5V.
+An Arduino provides GND, 3v3 and 5V and is not use to run any source code beside that.
+The Arduino is just used as a power supply and to provide GND.

 The TXS0108E has an A-side which inputs/outputs signals on the lower voltage (1.2V up to 3.6V).
 The B-side on the TXS0108E is for the higher voltage (1.7V up to 5.5V).